railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 Cancelling an invoice has the effect of automatically modifying the corresponding accounting entries.

+To be able to cancel invoices, you should install the module :mod:`account_cancel`.
 You can cancel an invoice if the :guilabel:`Allow Cancelling Entries` function has been activated in the journal and the entries have not yet been reconciled.
 You could then move it from \ ``Cancelled`` \
 to the \ ``Draft`` \ state to modify it and regenerate it.

-When the invoice has been cancelled you could then put it back into the
-\ ``Draft`` \ state.
-So you could modify it and approve it again later.

 .. tip::  Numbering Invoices